-Getting a head start on healthy eating and fitness as soon as your doctor gives you the go–ahead will help make it routine and keep you on the right track for a healthy lifestyle.
-Dr. Benke also notes that even healthy mothers who are trying to take care of themselves can be at risk for postpartum depression.
+In addition to healthy eating, getting a head start on physical fitness as soon as your doctor gives you the okay will help keep you on the right track for prevention of chronic disease.

 With the hectic schedule of having a baby to take care of, it may be hard to know where to start when it comes to making healthy choices.
 Try taking these “baby steps.”

-- There are many local exercise groups that are designed for moms.
+There are many local exercise groups that are designed for moms.
 They offer healthy camaraderie of supportive women and other new mothers.

-- If your baby is fussy and you are unable to soothe them, try taking the opportunity to go outside for a walk.
+If your baby is fussy and you are unable to soothe them, try taking the opportunity to go outside for a walk.
 Sometimes just buckling a crying baby into the stroller and pushing them on a bumpy road will help calm them.
 The fresh air will also do wonders for reducing mom’s stress.